 World Rabies Day tomorrow

-DHAKA, Sept 27, 2021 (BSS) - The World Rabies Day 2021 will be observed tomorrow in the country as elsewhere across the globe in a befitting manner.
+DHAKA, Sept 27, 2022 (BSS) - The World Rabies Day-2022 will be observed tomorrow in the country as elsewhere across the globe in a befitting manner.

-This year's theme of the day is "Rabies: Facts, Not Fear".
+This year's theme of the day is "One Health, Zero Death".

 The World Rabies Day, a global health observance, started in 2007 to raise awareness about rabies and bring together partners to enhance prevention and control efforts worldwide.
 The day is observed in many countries, including the United States.

-In his message, the President said rabies is a deadly virus spread to people from the saliva of infected animals and rabies virus is usually transmitted through a bite especially by dog, jackal and bat.
+In his message, the President said rabies is a deadly virus that spreads among people from the saliva of infected animals and rabies virus is usually transmitted through a bite especially by dog, jackal and bat.
 If treatment is not taken timely, rabies can be a deadly disease, he added.

-He said infection rate of rabies in Bangladesh comes down but there is still risk of rabies in the country due to geographical location, unawareness and misconception about this disease.
+He said the infection rate of rabies in Bangladesh has come down but there is still risk of rabies in the country due to geographical location, unawareness and misconception about this disease.

 President Abdul Hamid urged NGOs and private organisations to work together with the government to eliminate rabies from the society.